fastify/fastify/docs/Reference/Server.md

 ### `querystringParser`
 <a name="factory-querystring-parser"></a>

-The default query string parser that Fastify uses is the Node.js's core `querystring` module.<br/>
+The default query string parser that Fastify uses is the Node.js's core `querystring` module.

 You can change this default setting by passing the option `querystringParser` and use a custom one, such as [`qs`](https://www.npmjs.com/package/qs).

 ```js